Yanco Agricultural High School: Settlement

-Sir Samuel McCaughey's ownership of North Yanco and the North Yanco Irrigation Scheme (1899-1919/1920)
+Sir Samuel McCaughey's ownership of North Yanco and the North Yanco Irrigation Scheme (1899–1919/1920)

 Sir Samuel McCaughey was born at Tullyneuh, near Ballymena in Ireland on 1 July 1835.
 He was the eldest son of Francis and Eliza (née Wilson) McCaughey.
 His father was a farmer and merchant and once he finished school he joined his father's linen business, where he learnt accounting and office management, while also working on the farm.
 His uncle Charles Wilson convinced him to immigrate to Australia and he arrived in Melbourne in April 1856 to work on one of the properties (Kewell) owned by his other uncles John and Samuel (the Wilson Brothers) near Horsham.
 Starting as a general station hand he was appointed overseer two years later where he thrived due to his thrift, genial Irish humour, and kindness.

 By 1860 he was able to convince his relations to back his purchase of a third share of Coonong, a 42,000 acre (16,997 ha) property near Urana in the Riverina, in partnership with David Wilson and John Cochrane.
 They initially suffered setbacks due to a lack of water, which perhaps encouraged McCaughey's interest in irrigation later in his life, but he persisted with the property, despite the withdrawing of his partners, which left him as sole owner in 1864.
 To solve his water problems McCaughey with his uncle Samuel Wilson deepened the Yanco Creek cutting and built dams.
 When he became partner in 1860 McCaughey also founded his sheep stud by purchasing old ewes descended from Tasmanian pure Saxon merinos from James Cochrane of Widegewa.
 From this time, he continued to improve the stud's quality by purchasing quality stock and sparing no expense in fencing and subdividing his paddocks.

 McCaughey's water conservation and sheep breeding schemes proved a success and he acquired the Singorimba and Goolgumbla properties later in the 1860s (or in 1870) and by 1872 held 137,000 acres (55,443 ha).
-In 1874 he brought his brother David (1848-1899) out to Australia to assist in the management of his properties.
+In 1874 he brought his brother David (1848–1899) to Australia to assist in the management of his properties.
 In 1881 he acquired Coree, Toorale, and Dunlop from his uncle Samuel Wilson.
 However, he continued to live at Coonong and in 1876 built a large homestead with a garden and lake.